 Lazarof’s catholic views on contemporary music and its appreciation and promotion are summed up in his statement in the brochure for the 1973–74 season of the Contemporary Arts Festival.
 He observed that the concert series was “dedicated to the presentation of the entire broad range of this historically evolving art without adopting a single ideology, but one of continuity—accepting tradition and altering it in terms of contemporary experimentation, which in turn is to become our legacy for the next generation to alter.”

-Lazarof has become known for his open-minded and ongoing experimentation with evolving contemporary trends and styles.
+Lazarof was known for his open-minded and ongoing experimentation with evolving contemporary trends and styles.
 His works have been performed by such major orchestras as the Seattle Symphony and the Berlin Philharmonic, and his dance scores have been presented by such prestigious companies as the San Francisco Ballet.
-He prides himself in continually searching not only for new means of expression but for fresh instrumental combinations as well.
-“I believe you should not repeat yourself,” he has been quoted as saying.
+He prided himself in continually searching not only for new means of expression but for fresh instrumental combinations as well.
+“I believe you should not repeat yourself,” he was quoted as saying.
 “I try always to write for new instrumental forces—to search out the limits of the performer and one’s own limits as a composer.”

 Lazarof passed away on December 29, 2013 at his home in Los Angeles.
 He was 81.